jordan336/Si1145/README.md

 ### Jordan Ebel

 This is a library for the Si1145 proximity / UV / ambient light sensor.
-This library depends only on the i2c_spa (I2C Simple, Platform-Agnostic) library.
-This library will work correctly on any platform that is supported by the i2c_spa library.
+This library depends only on the io_spa (I/O Simple Platform Abstraction) library.
+This library will work correctly on any platform that is supported by the io_spa library.